xieyuheng/inner/persons/vladimir-voevodsky/how-i-became-interested-in-foundations-of-mathematics.md

 For example, How to compute "How many bricks is needed to build a wall of some size".

-That was mathematics at that time, and the Foundations of Mathematics at that time is number systems.
+That was mathematics at that time, and the Foundations of Mathematics at that time is a number system.

 Today mathematics is much wider.

-And the Foundations of Mathematics, is supposed to be some analog of number systems, but for the mathematical objects which are much more abstract that we are dealing with today.
+And the Foundations of Mathematics, is supposed to be some analog of number systems, but for the mathematical thoughts about much more abstract objects which we are dealing with today.

 ------